19 Japanese Flashcard Websites, Apps and Physical Cards for Flippin’ to Fluency

 - Translations are on the same side as the characters, so the “flip and reveal” strategy isn’t possible.

 This comprehensive kit comes with everything you need to learn the entire kana syllabary.
-Not only do the 200 cards include every hiragana and katakana character, but they also have voiced and combined characters such as ぐ and ちゃ.
+They even include voiced and combined characters such as ぐ and ちゃ.

 Every card contains the kana’s stroke order and multiple example words to get you using these characters right away.
 Cards also use picture mnemonics to help you remember the shape of each character, as well as its sound.